floydhub/floyd-docs/docs/guides/run_a_job.md

 ### Maximum Runtime

 The `--max-runtime` flag lets you set a maximum runtime duration for your job.
 If a running job exceeds its maximum runtime, FloydHub will stop the job and save any output that was generated until that point.

 This feature is very useful if you want to set an upper bound to the duration of a job.
 This will also act as a safety in case you forget to turn off your jupyter notebook job.

 Currently there is no option to change this duration once it set at the start of the job.

+### Follow

+The `--follow` flag allows you to immediately display the Logs of the running Job without launching the `floyd logs` command.

 ## [COMMAND]